malie/theano-rbm-on-word-tuples/README.md

     python rbm1.py

-the minibatch version is in rbm-minibatch.py
+The minibatch version is in rbm-minibatch.py

-the dropout version is in rbm-dropout.py but doesn't seem to work too well on this data.
+The dropout version is in rbm-dropout.py.
+It is learning a larger data set, common word tuples of size 5, 40 common words and 140 hiddens.